 Memorial Center Director

 Before joining Memorial Pet Services in September of 2014, I worked at a few different local veterinary emergency clinics and knew firsthand the kind of outstanding and compassionate services that MPS provided.
 After working several years in the emergency clinic scene, I felt that it was time for a change.
-I knew that I wanted to continue to help pets parents, so I immediately contacted Mark about joining the MPS team.
-In 2017, I attended The Pet Loss Professionals Alliance (PLPA) College and in 2018, I became a Certificated Pet Loss Professional (CPLP).
+I knew that I wanted to continue to help pet parents, so I immediately contacted Mark about joining the MPS team.
+I am a Certified Pet Loss Professional (CPLP) and a Certified Pet Crematory Operator.

 Family Care Director